David Leslie, 1st Lord Newark

-David Leslie, 1st Lord Newark (c.
-1600–1682) was a Scottish cavalry officer.
-He fought for the Swedish army of Gustavus Adolphus during the Thirty Years' War.
-He had entered Swedish service in 1630, serving as a captain in the regiment of Alexander Leslie (future Earl of Leven).
-He returned to Scotland just before the end of the Bishops' War, and participated in the English Civil War and Scottish Civil Wars.
+General David Leslie, 1st Lord Newark (c.
+1600 – c.
+1682) was a Scottish army officer.
+During the Thirty Years' War, he joined in the Swedish Army in 1630 and served under Alexander Leslie.
+Returning to Scotland in the final days of the Bishops' War, Leslie fought in the English Civil War and Scottish Civil Wars on the side of the Covenanters and Royalists.
+After the Stuart Restoration, Leslie was raised to the peerage of Scotland as Lord Newark by Charles II of Scotland.

 Early life

 David Leslie was the fifth son of Sir Patrick Leslie, 1st Lord Lindores, and Jean, daughter of Robert Stewart, 1st Earl of Orkney.

 Thirty Years War

 David Leslie was one of the Scots who transferred from Swedish to Russian service under Alexander Leslie of Auchintoul (not to be confused with Leven) in 1632 to participate in the Smolensk War and was mentioned by name in Leslie of Auchintoul's testimonial.
 David Leslie re-appeared in the Swedish army in 1634 where he served as a colonel and thereafter Field Marshal Johan Banér's adjutant-general with whom he participated in the Battle of Wittstock in 1636.